Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 Speaking Time Limit– five (5) minutes.
 No minimum time.
 An additional two (2) minutes is allotted for each speaker to set up before their speech and to remove their display following their speech, allowing a total of seven (7) minutes for each speaker.

-Description: In JV Bible Story Impromptu the competitor chooses a story from the genre or category selected by the tournament.
-These Bible stories are listed on the tournament web site weeks prior to the tournament, so the students know the full list, but will not know the exact story they are to present until they draw and choose at the tournament.
-Then, the student at the tournament, has limited preparation time and tells the story in their own words.
+Description: In JV Bible Story Impromptu, the competitor chooses a story from the genre or category selected by the tournament.
+These Bible stories are listed on the tournament website weeks prior to the tournament, so the students know the full list, but will not know the exact story they are to present until they draw and choose at the tournament.
+Then, at the tournament, the student has limited preparation time and tells the story in their own words.

 Goal: To understand the values and techniques inherent in good storytelling and to be able to recreate stories for the education and enjoyment of the audience.